 You maybe familiar with Sang Nila Utama, but do you know Badang, Singapore very own Hercules?

-The legendary hero came into the limelight during the National Day Parade 2016 when he was portrayed by actor Rizman Putra Ahmad Ali in a segment of the performance.
+The legendary hero came into the limelight during National Day Parade 2016 when he was portrayed by actor Rizman Putra Ahmad Ali in a segment.

 According to Malay folklore, Badang was a poor fisherman living on the banks of the Singapore River.
 During one of his fishing trip, he captured a Hantu (Malay for ‘ghost’ or ‘spirit) who granted him superhuman power in return for its release.